regnarg/bc/text/changedet.md

 ### Inotify

-Inotify\TODO{link manpage} is the most widely used Linux filesystem monitoring API.
+Inotify\cite{inotify} is the most widely used Linux filesystem monitoring API.
 It is currently used by virtually all applications that wish to detect filesystem
 changes: synchronization tools, indexers and similar.